 In Florida, workers discovered the remains of an ancient city while digging a canal between Lake Dora and Lake Eustis.
-The city exists far below sea level and was reported in Scientific American.9 Another example is the remains of a large city buried off the Arctic coast.10 Today this region is scarcely populated, except by scattered Eskimos, because of the Arctic’s hostile living conditions.
-Yet archaeologists speculate that the city housed a minimum of 4,000 people.11 The size of the city 'amazes modern investigators”.9
+The city exists far below sea level and was reported in Scientific American.7 Another example is the remains of a large city buried off the Arctic coast.8 Today this region is scarcely populated, except by scattered Eskimos, because of the Arctic’s hostile living conditions.
+Yet archaeologists speculate that the city housed a minimum of 4,000 people.8 The size of the city “amazes modern investigators”.9

 These civilizations did indeed exist, and archaeologists have discovered many curious artefacts that point to a high degree of scientific achievement.
 Perhaps the most peculiar of these consists of a strange cylinder found embedded in solid rock from ages ago.
 This cylinder appears, from all known studies, to be a mechanical apparatus with possible electrical properties, as is evidenced by coiled copper.
-Some researchers even equated it with the modern-day spark plug, although it doubtless had a different purpose.13
+Some researchers even equated it with the modern-day spark plug, although it doubtless had a different purpose.10

 Such evidence cannot be swept under the rug to suit Bible critics.
 Man did not need to wait for his intelligence to evolve before he could build advanced civilizations.
 He already was advanced.

-In Genesis 11:6–9 God stated that mankind was to be divided by languages at Babel or else 'nothing will be restrained from them, which they have imagined to do'.
+In Genesis 11:6–9 God stated that mankind was to be divided by languages at Babel or else “nothing will be restrained from them, which they have imagined to do”.
 It seems that man is finally reaching the point where civilization and communication between cultures are reaching their zenith.

 Nevertheless, technology will not save us.
 Noah’s generation was well advanced, but could not ward off the wrath of God.

-Peter warned the early church that ‘For this they willingly are ignorant of, that by the word of God the heavens were of old, and the Earth standing out of the water and in the water: Whereby the world that then was, being overflowed with water, perished: But the heavens and the Earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men’ (2 Peter 3:5–7).
+Peter warned the early church that “For this they willingly are ignorant of, that by the word of God the heavens were of old, and the Earth standing out of the water and in the water: Whereby the world that then was, being overflowed with water, perished: But the heavens and the Earth, which are now, by the same word are kept in store, reserved unto fire against the day of judgment and perdition of ungodly men”.
+(2 Peter 3:5–7)

 Rather than denigrating ancient man (our ancestors), we ought to humble ourselves and learn a lesson from history before our civilization becomes obscure relics in the ground.
 What we build will become as dust, but the Kingdom that Christ establishes will last forever.

-Ref.
+- Corliss, Ref.
 1, pp. 454–455.
+Return to text

-Ref.
+- Corliss, Ref.
 1, pp. 83–84.
+Return to text